The Truth About Formaldehyde

 And finally, let’s discuss where synthetically derived formaldehyde is added, like:

 Formaldehyde is even added as a preservative in food, similar to how it preserves dead bodies when used in embalming.
-Formaldehyde can also be produced from cooking and smoking (1).
+Formaldehyde can also be produced while cooking and smoking (1).